nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [Parameterized](https://github.com/wolever/parameterized) - Parameterized testing for nose, parameterized testing for py.test, parameterized testing for unittest.
 - [hyppo](https://github.com/neurodata/hyppo) - Python package for multivariate hypothesis testing.
 - [pytest-instafail](https://github.com/pytest-dev/pytest-instafail) - Plugin for pytest that shows failures and errors instantly instead of waiting until the end of test session.
+- [pytest-mock](https://github.com/pytest-dev/pytest-mock) - Thin-wrapper around the mock package for easier use with pytest.

 ## Other